ietf-wg-acme/acme/draft-ietf-acme-acme.md

 The two main roles in ACME are "client" and "server".
 The ACME client uses the protocol to request certificate management actions, such as issuance or revocation.
-An ACME client may run on a web server, mail server, or some other server system which requires valid certificates for TLS.
+An ACME client may run on a web server, mail server, or some other server system which requires valid X.509 certificates.
 Or, it may run on a separate server that does not consume the certificate, but is authorized to respond to a CA-provided challenge.
 The ACME server runs at a certification authority, and responds to client requests, performing the requested actions if the client is